-A brief outline of key legislative developments and significant events are outlined below:6
+A brief outline of key legislative developments and significant events are outlined below6:

-Native Land Act 1862 and 1865 - the Native Land Court was established and the introduction of individual land titles to replace customary communal titles

-New Zealand Settlements Act 1863 - stated that the land of any tribe 'engaged in rebellion' against the government could be confiscated.

-Native Lands Rating Act 1882 - introduced rates on Māori land and allowed for land to be seized if rates were not paid.

-Public Works legislation 1860s - Māori land could be taken for government projects, such as roads, with up to 5% of a Māori land block able to be taken without paying compensation.

-Native Land Act 1909 - prevented the Crown from buying Māori land unless a meeting of all owners had agreed to accept the offer.

-Native Trustee Act 1920 - established the Native Trustee and the Native Trustee Office.
-It aimed to help Māori better manage remaining land.

-1935 - Te Kooti Whenua Māori (the Māori Land Court) established.
+Native Land Act 1862 and 1865 - the Native Land Court was established and the introduct individual land titles to replace customary communal titles on of New Zealand Settlements Act 1863 - stated that the land of any tribe 'engaged in rebelli against the government could be confiscated. on' Native Lands Rating Act 1882 - introduced rates on Māori land and allowed for land to be s if rates were not paid. eized Public Works legislation 1860s - Māori land could be taken for government projects, suc roads, with up to 5% of a Māori land block able to be taken without paying compensation Native Land Act 1909 - prevented the Crown from buying Māori land unless a meeting of owners had agreed to accept the offer. í all Native Trustee Act 1920 - established the Native Trustee and the Native Trustee Office.
+It a to help Māori better manage remaining land. aimed 1935 - Te Kooti Whenua Mãori (the Mãori Land Court) established.
 1947 - Department of Māori Affairs established.

-Māori Affairs Act 1953 - instructed the trustee to convert uneconomic shares in multiply-owned lands (shares valued at less than £25) for sale to other owners or the Government.

-1967 - amendment to Māori Affairs Act meant that if there were fewer than 4 owners of a piece of Māori land, it could be converted to general land.

-Treaty of Waitangi Act 1975 - Waitangi Tribunal established.

-Treaty of Waitangi Amendment Act 1985 - enabled the Tribunal to investigate claims dating back to 1840, when the Treaty was signed.

-Te Ture Whenua Māori Act 1993 - for the first time, the importance of the relationship of whenua to Māori and the need to promote whenua retention was acknowledged in law.
+Māori Affairs Act 1953 - instructed the trustee to convert uneconomic shares in multiply-ow lands (shares valued at less than £25) for sale to other owners or the Government. vned 1967 - amendment to Māori Affairs Act meant that if there were fewer than 4 owners of a pie Māori land, it could be converted to general land. ce of Treaty of Waitangi Act 1975 - Waitangi Tribunal established.
+Treaty of Waitangi Amendment Act 1985 - enabled the Tribunal to investigate claims dating to 1840, when the Treaty was signed.) back Te Ture Whenua Māori Act 1993 - for the first time, the importance of the relationship of whether to Māori and the need to promote whenua retention was acknowledged in law. nenua